MitulVashista/FlipChain/README.md

 - Referral Rewards: Referrers receive 100 FlipCoins when their referral makes the first purchase.
 - Token Purchase by Brands: Brands can buy FlipCoins to reward loyal customers.

+For detailed tokenomics information, refer to the [Tokenomics](./docs/tokenomics.md) document.

 ## Getting Started

 1. Clone this repository: `git clone https://github.com/MitulVashista/FlipChain.git`